Project Status as of November 2014

-This meeting will be hosted by HRT to discuss the potential transit service hours and associated annual operating and maintenance costs being reviewed for an extension of high capacity transit into Virginia Beach.
-The meeting will also address improvements to the existing bus network that would support an expanded high-capacity service.
-The four alignment options that will be reviewed at the meeting include: Newtown Road to Town Center; Newtown Road to Rosemont Road area; Newtown Road to Oceanfront along the railroad right-of-way, and Newtown Road to the Oceanfront partially along Laskin and Birdneck Roads.
+This meeting was hosted by HRT to discuss the potential transit service hours and associated annual operating and maintenance costs being reviewed for an extension of high capacity transit into Virginia Beach.
+The meeting also addressed improvements to the existing bus network that would support an expanded high-capacity service.
+The four alignment options reviewed at the meeting included: Newtown Road to Town Center; Newtown Road to Rosemont Road area; Newtown Road to Oceanfront along the railroad right-of-way, and Newtown Road to the Oceanfront partially along Laskin and Birdneck Roads.

 Next milestone activities and dates include:

-- Winter 2015: Formal DEIS Public Comment Period and Public Hearings
+- February-March 2015: Formal DEIS Public Comment Period and Public Hearings

-- February 2015: Council selects Locally Preferred Alternative (LPA) and completion of DEIS
+- By March 2015: Council selects Locally Preferred Alternative (LPA) and completion of DEIS

 - Spring 2015: Initiation of Final Environmental Impact Statement (EIS) by FTA